 Largest renovation in over a century

-RWA's new lift with design by artist and sculptor Peter Randall-Page RA
+Exterior of the lift shaft at RWA Bristol with design by artist and sculptor Peter Randall-Page RA - credit Anne Purkiss

-Image - New large lift with design by artist and sculptor Peter Randall-Page RA.
-Credit Anne Purkiss
+Image: The RWA's new large lift with design by artist and sculptor Peter Randall-Page RA, credit Anne Purkiss

 World-Class Art in Exceptional Spaces, for everyone

-The RWA is celebrating the reopening with a plethora of exhibitions and events, starting with the landmark exhibition; 'Me, Myself, I: Artists' Self-Portraits'.
-Taking place in its restored gallery spaces, the exhibition displays over 80 works by major artists including Grayson Perry, Tracey Emin and Sonia Boyce.
+The RWA celebrated its reopening with a plethora of exhibitions and events, starting with the landmark exhibition; 'Me, Myself, I: Artists' Self-Portraits'.
+Taking place in its restored gallery spaces, the exhibition displayed over 80 works by major artists including Grayson Perry, Tracey Emin and Sonia Boyce.
 The exhibition provides historical context to today’s selfie culture, through an exploration of self-portraiture over the last three hundred years.

 The lower ground floor will feature free community exhibitions to accompany the main exhibition, created by a group of individuals who are supported by weekly sessions of Art on Referral facilitated by the RWA’s Learning and Participation team.